Physical grounds for causal perspectivalism: A simple physical model

-The internal records of the CA are completely contingent.
+where $l$ plays the role of the learning rate.
+This is a stochastic difference equation as the record $A(n)$ is stochastic.
+All learning processes in the internal description are necessarily stochastic.
+Clearly this is a highly non-Markov process: the entire history of the actuator records are used in the feedback.

+In what sense is this kind of non-Markov feedback described as learning?
+The answer takes us to the connection between learning and thermodynamics, or between information and physics.
+The objective of the machine is to minimise energy cost operating in this environment.
+At each time step the sensor record as a function of the action record can be described as a binary NOT.
+But the machine knows nothing about Boolean functions.
+All it has access to are its sensor and actuator records and an imperative to minimise the energy dissipated in its interactions with the world.
+If it can find a way to do this it will have learned correlations implicit in its actuator and sensor records.
+We return to this question in \S\ref{therodynamics-learning}.

+In reality, both actuators and sensors have a small error probability so that the record does not exactly match what actually happened in the actuator and sensor devices.
+Due to such errors it is impossible to reach a state in which the sensor record is composed entirely of ${\bf 1}$s.
+That is an un-physical state of zero entropy.
+All that is required is that the probability of finding a zero in the sensor record is very small.

+This example is very simple, and so the causal law it discovers is also simple: if it emits a particle with low energy, it is most likely to be returned, otherwise not.
+This is the `law of physics' from the perspective of this CA. Emitting a particle is an intervention.
+The sensor responds accordingly and the agent learns the causal relation as a result of its intervention.
+The internal records of the CA are completely contingent as the inside description shows.
 As the actuator/sensor records are random binary strings every CA will, almost certainly, have different records.
-The physical internal states of each CA is unique but, from the external perspective the internal records are unknown (by definition), and every CA of this type behaves as an identical thermodynamic machine.
+The physical internal states of each CA is unique, but according to the external description the internal records are unknown (by definition), and every CA of this type behaves as an equivalent thermodynamic machine minimising average thermodynamic cost and thereby lowering its average entropy.

-This simple example may be given a quantum description but this requires that the CA becomes intrinsically uncertainty.
-Firstly we cannot use states of definite energy as such states are not localised in space.
-We must use wave-packet states that are localised in position and momentum.
-Secondly such states are dispersive under free evolution.
-That is to say Schroedinger evolution leads to wave packet spreading.
-Even if the average energy of the state is {\em less} than the barrier height, it can still pass the barrier by quantum tunnelling.
-Likewise even if the average energy of the wave-packet state is {\em greater} than the barrier it can still be reflected from the barrier.
-This leads to a necessary uncertainty in sensor and actuator records.

-There is difference for the quantum description that is more fundamental if we demand that both sensor and actuator records are classical numbers.
-In the case of the sensor this means that whatever system is acting as a sensor must make a position measurement on reflected states if it is to record their return to the agent.
-This requires decoherence and thus the sensor is necessarily an open system.
-Furthermore the results of such a measurement are intrinsically uncertain.
-The situation is quite similar for the actuators which must be controlled by a classical binary digit.
-Classical control of this kind also requires decoherence\cite{MilburnRS}.
-We thus see that randomness and decoherence enter the quantum description in an essential way.